Pools

 Balance a pool

 The balance operation initiates a BTRFS balance process in the background.
 It spreads data more evenly across multiple disks of the Pool.
 It is automatically triggered after a Pool Resize/ReRaid operation, which is the main purpose of this feature.
 A standalone balance operation is intended for advanced users who can judge for themselves if it is necessary.
-To find out more, see the btrfs wiki balance section.
+To find out more, see btrfs docs balance.

 To start a balance, go to the Pool’s detail page and click on the Start a new balance button in the Balances tab.